wmsiddiqui/SnsSlackPublisher/README.md

 Once you subscribe this Lambda to an SNS Topic, you can choose to re-route those SNS messages to a Slack channel other than the default.

 On the SNS Message itself, you will have to add a Message Attribute of type String, with the key of "SlackWebhook", and a value with the Slack Webhook's url.
 That message will be delivered to the url specified, not the default URL.

-## Coming Soon
-* Parameterization of the bucket name and default webhook
-* Check to ensure the bucket exists before trying to push to it
-* Possibly create the bucket if it doesn't exist